How to Build Simple React App (Part 1)

 import appReducer from './reducers';

 We won't modify other imports for now.
 If you try to run this now, you will get an error (Failed to compile.
 Error: ENOENT: no such file or directory .../src/reducers.js).
 So we need to create our main reducer file.
 Let's put it in the root directory (src).
-Create new file src/reducers.js, and for now, it will create empty reducer which we will extend later.
+Create a new file src/reducers.js, and for now, it will create an empty reducer which we will extend later.

 // src/reducers.js